kadirrturk/bootstrap-twitter-static-clone/README.md

 - `style.css`: Custom CSS styles for the project.
 - `assets/`: Images and other assets used in the project.

+## Features

+- Responsive design that adapts to different screen sizes
+- Bootstrap components and classes used for consistent styling
+- Custom CSS to match the Twitter homepage layout and appearance
+- No JavaScript used, focusing solely on the frontend

 ## How to Run

 1. Clone this project to your computer or download it as a ZIP file.